juanca2918/laravel-a-produccion-por-1-vez/README.md

 <a id="Comprimiendo"></a>
 ## Comprimiendo el proyecto 📦️

-_Procedemos a crear el comprimido que contendrá todas los archivos necesarios del programa, también veremos los que no necesitamos._
+_Procedemos a crear el comprimido que contendrá todas los archivos necesarios del programa, veremos que hace falta y que no._

 <a id="No_necesitamos"></a>
 #### No necesitamos ✖️